avajs/ava/docs/recipes/watch-mode.md

 - foo4343
 - foo93823

-You can type `t` and press enter, then type `foo\d+` and press enter.
-This will then run all tests that match that pattern.
+You can type `m` and press enter, then type `foo*` and press enter.
+This will then run all tests that match that glob.

 Afterwards you can use the `r` command to run the matched tests again, or `a` command to run **all** tests.